CertifaiAI/car-plate-recognition/Carplate-yolov5/README.md

 ```bash
 $ python main.py --show --nano --sensor --led --relay
 ```
-This show output result on Jetson Nano.
+This show output result on Jetson Nano with all sensor.

 *send_images.py*: Iterates through a number of pre-saved NumberPlate images, sends the images over to the FastAPI backend server and outputs the LPR.